xuyongzhi/Scan-to-BIM/Structral_Detection.md

 - vox_resnet weight init not implemented
 - group norm for vox_resnet not implemented
 - When workers_per_gpu=0, rotate test doest not work.
+- There are some bad annotations, such as fully occuled, circule walls

 # Debug